xixiaodong/DisasterResponse/README.md

 # Disaster Response Pipeline Project

+### Motivation
+This project aims to apply data ETL pipelines and machine learning pipelines with natural language processing to complete disaster response message classification.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.